useRealtimeState

 loading: Readonly<Ref<boolean>>

-* Manually refresh the value from the server
+/** Manually fetch the latest value from the server */

 refresh: () => void